aster image Who's Telling the Truth

 Most of the vocal opponents of smokeless tobacco and harm reduction are paid by the pharmaceutical industry or organizations that are officially opposed to harm reduction.
 In contrast with university research grants (which do not increase the researcher's personal income), such funding is typically money into people's pockets, in the form of salaries, consulting fees, or honoraria.
 Some anti-harm-reduction advocates draw their paycheck from an advocacy group or government agency that wants to abolish all nicotine use.
 Others receive funding from pharmaceutical companies, companies that compete for profits with smokeless tobacco in the market for people who want to quit smoking.
 Even research grants from these organizations usually come with many limitations on what the researcher can do and say, as opposed to all of the funding from the smokeless tobacco industry (that we are aware of), which is totally unrestricted and hands-off.

-Moreover, unlike those of us who collaborate on this website, who are university researchers and have scientific reputations to protect, many of those who attack tobacco harm reduction are judged only by their fellow activists.
+Moreover, unlike those of us who collaborate on this website, who are (or were) university researchers and have scientific reputations to protect, many of those who attack tobacco harm reduction are judged only by their fellow activists.
 They receive rewards and career advancement based on how vocal and influential they are, and are unlikely to be penalized for misleading the public about the science.
 We are judged based on doing good science and being accurate in what we say, and could not get away with making invalid claims.

 If you think that government and other major health organizations are immune from issues of funding and apparent conflicts-of-interest, think again.
 Those organizations are not god-like sources of objective information.
 Many of them have accomodated the dominant political ideologies and established interests at the expense of helping people.
 Obviously, we can expect no more objectivity from such sources than we can from cigarette advertisements.